Is there such a thing as green drywall? If so, what alternatives to conventional drywall do you recommend?

 - If post-construction cleaning includes a thorough HEPA vacuuming and wipe-down, the construction area is isolated airtight from current living areas, and all exposed HVAC equipment and registers are sealed off airtight, occupants are not typically exposed to the dust.

-USG Sheetrock Gypsum Panels, according to the manufacturer, are zero-VOC-emitting, and not manufactured with added formaldehyde.
+National Gypsum Sheetrock Gypsum Panel, according to the manufacturer, are zero-VOC-emitting, and not manufactured with added formaldehyde.
 And now, to conserve resources, most of the drywall on the market is made with recycled gypsum and recycled paper.

 Blue and green

 You are right to avoid the version called “green board,” which is treated with very high levels of toxic antimicrobial biocides and other chemicals.